Hevne/RTS_Balacing_Hevne/README.md

 * **Know what to acentuate:** Know the gating components of your RTS game, think about the different strategies of the players and how will the Tech Tree impact on those components or strategies.
 What makes my RTS unique from the rest?
 Try to accentuate those aspects buffing it with the Tech Tree since your players are playing your game and not another one thanks to those aspects.

-* **When should the player be able to get X?::**  Pacing the progression of a tech tree is vital for making it a positive aspect of your game.
+* **When should the player be able to get X?:**  Pacing the progression of a tech tree is vital for making it a positive aspect of your game.
 Lower tier nodes should be simple but potent, hooking the player immediately, in the other hand, higher tiers should add more complex dynamics knowing that the player is ready to understand them.

 * **Make the player guess right:** The low level nodes should be an indicative of what the player can expect later if he goes on into a certain brench of the tree.
 Using as example the tech tree of my Project II, when the tree forks into Lawful/Chaotic paths, the first units are a clear indicative of what kind of brench he is investing his time.